2TomL/Cook14U_Final/README.md

 ## Recent changes (2025-11-22)

+- **Twitch Integration:** Replaced `decapi.me` with official Twitch API for live status checks.
+  - Uses Client ID and Client Secret to fetch status.
+  - Automatically switches the Twitch card embed between the Live Stream (when online) and the latest VOD (when offline).
+- **YouTube Playlist:** Updated the YouTube card to play a specific playlist (`PLiTMPYv3qvSazAK3SIEj3QYuxX2ds2ouI`) and enabled navigation controls via the YouTube IFrame API.
+- **Footer Fix:** Prevented translation script from overwriting the footer HTML, preserving the author link.
-- Reverted the heavy engraved/glow style on the hero subtitle (`.home-subtext`) back to a simpler style for improved readability and reduced visual clutter.
+- **Style Reversion:** Reverted the heavy engraved/glow style on the hero subtitle (`.home-subtext`) back to a simpler style.
-- Added client-side i18n support and a language toggle (English / Spanish).
-Translations live in `lang.js` and are applied by `script.js`.
+- **I18n:** Added client-side i18n support and a language toggle (English / Spanish).
-- Adjusted hero subtitle positioning (`.home-text`) using responsive `clamp()` values to avoid overlap with the logo/hole on large screens.

 This repository contains the static frontend for the Cook14U site: a small, stylized Warzone-inspired landing page with live-stream indicator, content cards, and lightweight WebGL visual effects.